 The Semmle visualization above shows the results of the customer’s drill down view of the developers from Vendor E. It showed that:

-- Project 2 was staffed by developers from Poland, Romania, the UK, and the US.
+- Project 2 was staffed by developers from Japan, Spain, New Zealand, and Austria.

-- The developers in Poland, produced higher quality code than their co-workers in Romania, albeit, at a slightly higher daily consulting rate.
+- The developers in Japan, produced higher quality code than their co-workers in Spain, albeit, at a slightly higher daily consulting rate.

 Finding 3: Higher price doesn’t mean higher quality

-The contractors based in the US produced code that was similar in quality to the contractors in Poland, but at almost twice the daily consulting rate.
+The contractors based in Austria produced code that was similar in quality to the contractors in Japan, but at almost twice the daily consulting rate.

 Semmle leads to better quality and lower contractor costs

-Based on the insights provided by Semmle, the customer optimized contractor cost and productivity by replacing contractors from Romania and the US with the more moderately priced and quality-minded contract developers from Poland.
+Based on the insights provided by Semmle, the customer optimized contractor cost and productivity by replacing contractors from Spain and Austria with the more moderately priced and quality-minded contract developers from Japan.